-Figure 9-3: Journal Page
+Figure 10-3: Journal Page

-The page can help you 'debug' a routing issue that may occur in the network.
+The page helps you 'debug' a routing issue that may occur in the network.
 Each row chronologically indicates an operator action | activity.
 Selecting a row displays the details of that action | activity in a Journal Summary pane located on the right side of the page.